Zaloog/kanban-python/README.md

 ![settings](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_kanban_configure.PNG)

 To create a new custom Columns, you have to edit the `pykanban.ini` manually and add a new column name + visibility status under the `settings.columns.visible` section.
-The same way you can also add more file endings or patterns for the `settings.scanner` section.
-Keep in mind the specific separators for that section.
-I am working on an option to customize those things in the future without the need to manual edit the file.
+The other options are all customizable now via the new settings menu.

 ## Feedback and Issues